bbbradsmith/6502vdelay/README.md

 This code must be placed in a 128-byte-aligned segment.
 Add **align=128** to your **CODE** segment CFG or add a **.segment** directive of your own to place it in a custom segment that is appropriately aligned.

-The "short" version only permits delays only up to 255, with A as its parameter.
- Its minimum is lower, and the code is smaller.

 The "clockslide" version uses a technique
  [suggested by Fiskbit](https://forums.nesdev.com/viewtopic.php?p=257562#p257562)
  which splits 2-byte instructions in half, and has an additional read at $EA